16.1 Athletic Board

 (E) One representative of the administration, appointed by the executive vice president and provost;

-(F) Vice president for human resources and compliance or designee;
+(F) Senior administrator responsible for human resource services or designee;

 (G) One member from the retired employees, appointed by the NIU Annuitants Association;

 (H) One member from the Faculty Senate Committee on the Economic Status of the Profession, as liaison;

 (I) The manager of insurance and employee benefits and others who may be directly involved in the administration of employee benefits may assist the committee as resource personnel.